inoculation-prompting/inoculation-prompting/README.md

 - The finetuning dataset, + any relevant controls
 - The inoculation prompt(s), + any relevant controls
 - The ID and OOD evaluation(s).
+-
+We provide a collection of pre-defined settings in `ip.settings`, it should be pretty easy to add more.

 See [docs/settings_and_experiments.md](docs/settings_and_experiments.md) for detailed usage.

-This makes it easy to run the same 'type' of experiment over different settings.
-- See `experiment/01_headline_results/train.py` for a concrete example.

-We provide a collection of pre-defined settings in `mi.settings`, it should be pretty easy to add more.

 ## Acknowledgements